ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 date: 2019-12-27T20:51:27.221Z
 description: >-
   Lately, I've been interested in migrating APIs from Node to Go.
-With Node, I had the ultimate workflow, but I had a problem achieving a similar one with Go.
+With Node, I had the ultimate workflow, but I had a problem achieving a similar one in Go.
   This post illustrates the use of docker compose to automate live reloading a Go API on code changes, debugging it with breakpoints and running tests.
 category: development
 tags:
   - Delve Docker Golang Makefile Postgres Traefik VSCode